oneworq/js-technical-assignment/README.md

 # Internship JS Technical Assessment

-For this assessment, you will be expected to attempt one of the challenges linked below:
+For this assessment, you will be expected to attempt **ONE** of the challenges linked below:

 - [Assignment 1 - Lawyer Dashboard](./assignment-1/README.md)
 - [Assignment 2 - JS Form Generator Component](./assignment-2/README.md)